caliguIa/timber.nvim/README.md

     - Can capture log output and display it inline or in a floating window

 - Cons:
-    - Treesitter requires hand-written queries for each languages. timber.nvim does not support all languages out of the box.
+    - Treesitter requires hand-written queries for each languages.
+It does not support all languages out of the box.
     - Must install Treesitter parser for each language

 </details>